Joe Scott (basketball coach): Denver (2007–2016)

 Scott then served as head coach at the University of Denver from 2007 to 2016.
 During these nine seasons, Denver went 146–132 and had one postseason appearance, in the NIT, in the same year Denver shared the regular season WAC title in its lone season in the conference.
 On March 11, 2016, Denver fired Scott with two years remaining on his contract.
 An associate vice chancellor at Denver commented: "We want to get to the NCAA Tournament in men’s basketball.
 We looked at what Joe’s team had done over the nine years and decided it was time to make a transition.
 Postseason success had not occurred."

 Holy Cross and Georgia assistant (2016–2020)

 On May 23, 2016, Scott became an assistant coach at Holy Cross for his second stint working under Bill Carmody, having previously been an assistant under Carmody at Princeton from 1996 to 2000.
 After two seasons with Holy Cross, Scott was hired by Tom Crean to be an assistant at the University of Georgia.

-Second stint at Air Force (2020–present)
+Second stint at Air Force (2020–2026)

 On March 31, 2020, Scott returned to Air Force for his second stint as head coach.
+On January 17, 2026, Scott was suspended indefinitely amid an investigation into the treatment of players.
+On February 20, Air Force announced that Scott and the school had mutually parted ways.